-Padded seats and handlebars are suggested, and the height of the seat is also important, particularly if you have a tall stature.
+Padded seats and handlebars are suggested, and the seat’s height is also important, particularly if you have a tall stature.

-Famous brands such as Concept2, Stamina, and WaterRower exist in the market for long times, and brand value isn’t the only criterion that could help you decide.
+Famous brands such as Concept2, Stamina, and WaterRower exist in the market for a long time, and brand value isn’t the only criterion that could help you decide.

 Ensure that whichever brand rower you pick has all your required features and specifications that meet your needs besides fitting the space and being comfortable to use.

 Like any other fitness equipment, putting resources into a rowing machine is what you should pay attention to.

 An inappropriate decision isn’t just unfavorable to your spending.
 Thus you should cautiously reflect on consideration of your choices and choose wisely.